Ordinal arithmetic: Natural operations

 has two incompatible expressions as a natural product of polynomials with non-negative coefficients that cannot be decomposed further.

 Nimber arithmetic

 There are arithmetic operations on ordinals by virtue of the one-to-one correspondence between ordinals and nimbers.
-Three common operations on nimbers are nimber addition, nimber multiplication, and minimum excludance (mex).
+Three common operations on nimbers are nimber addition, nimber multiplication, and minimum excluded value (mex).
 Nimber addition is a generalization of the bitwise exclusive or operation on natural numbers.
 The mex of a set of ordinals is the smallest ordinal not present in the set.